-The test code is used to identify and register an eartagear tag model being tested in the field under the approval procedure.
-This code must be printed or engraved on all eartagear tags undergoing testing during the approval procedure.
+The test code is used to identify and register an eartag model being tested in the field under the approval procedure.
+This code must be printed or engraved on all eartags undergoing testing during the approval procedure.

-10.7.4.8 Tested Ear tag
+4.4.8 Tested Ear tag